pathbind/M-plus/README.md

 ## Your display name

-Optional collaborative attribution.
+Optional user/collaborator attribution.

-M+ can send this to the sync server as the current actor name.
+The name is shown above the main M+ input so the current author is always clear.
+If left empty, M+ displays **user**.
+In Shared workspace mode, M+ can also send the configured name to the sync server as the current actor name.

+The display name is recorded with each new user message and shown above that message in the conversation.
+If it is blank, M+ uses `user`.
+This allows collaborators on different computers to see who sent each message.

 ## M+ Sync server URL